strvcom/android-academy-2017/academy-2017/homeworks.md

 Topics:

-- Dialogs
-- Threading & Background tasks
-- RxJava (optional, advanced)
-- REST
-- Image processing & Media
+- RecyclerView & ViewPager

 Homework:

-- TBA
+- Continue with development of the movie app
+- Implement MVVM with data binding
+- Implement generic adapters for RecyclerView and ViewPager

 Week #7